sourcefrog/cargo-mutants/README.md

 ### `mutants.out`

-A `mutants.out` directory is created in the source directory.
+A `mutants.out` directory is created in the source directory, or whichever directory you specify with `--output`.
 It contains:

 - A `logs/` directory, with one log file for each mutation plus the baseline unmutated case.
 The log contains the diff of the mutation plus the output from